 With higher torque generating more heat, most Direct Drive wheels are almost exclusively of metal, so it is strong and durable enough to deal with the added power.

 - Read More: Best wheels for PS5

 How much is a Direct Drive racing wheel?

-Should you choose a Direct Drive racing wheel?
+Should you buy a Direct Drive wheel?